zylon-ai/private-gpt/README.md

 **High-level API**, which abstracts all the complexity of a RAG (Retrieval Augmented Generation) pipeline implementation:
-- Ingestion of documents: internally managing document parsing, splitting, metadata extraction, embedding generation and storage.
+- Ingestion of documents: internally managing document parsing, splitting, metadata extraction, embedding generation, and storage.
-- Chat & Completions using context from ingested documents: abstracting the retrieval of context, the prompt engineering and the response generation.
+- Chat & Completions using context from ingested documents: abstracting the retrieval of context, the prompt engineering, and the response generation.

 **Low-level API**, which allows advanced users to implement their own complex pipelines:
 - Embeddings generation: based on a piece of text.